Kimberly’s MZL Non-Hodgkin’s Lymphoma Story

 Describe the chemotherapy regimen (rituximab, bendamustine)

-Little did I know, or maybe I just didn’t hear it from my doctor, that treatment was two days every month, the second day being shorter than the first.
-My husband had the great idea of if we could switch it and make the longer day the second day so that he could take the day off from work and be with me all day.
+Little did I know, or maybe I just didn’t hear it from my doctor, that treatment was 2 days every month, the second day being shorter than the first.
+My husband had the great idea of [switching] it and making the longer day the second day so that he could take the day off from work and be with me all day.

 Then the first day, I would just have either my dad or someone from our family just sit with me for an hour.
-The first day, the short day, was about an hour or two, and then the long day was all day, about eight hours.
+The first day, the short day, was about an hour or 2, and then the long day was all day, about 8 hours.